akempler/ContentTools/README.md

 ### Known Issues:

 If you are using the Twitter Bootstrap module, there is a known conflict between the bootsrap tooltip function and the jquery ui tooltip function.
-Just use the jquery ui tooltip instead and don't manually include the bootstrap tooltip js.
+Use the jquery ui tooltip instead.
 If that is not an option let me know in the github issues and I'll create a workaround.